Home/Resources/Tariff Calculator

 What is Section 232 and why does it matter for construction?

 Section 232 is a national security tariff authority established under the Trade Expansion Act of 1962.
 It allows the president to restrict imports that threaten national security.
-In 2018, the Trump administration invoked Section 232 to impose 25% tariffs on all imported steel and 10% tariffs on imported aluminum from most countries, citing the decline of domestic steel capacity.
-By 2026, aluminum tariffs were increased to 10–50% depending on country.
+In 2018, the first Trump administration invoked Section 232 to impose 25% tariffs on all imported steel and 10% tariffs on imported aluminum from most countries.
+In June 2025, both rates were doubled to 50% for nearly all trading partners, citing continued decline of domestic mill capacity.
 For construction, this is the single most significant tariff measure — it applies to virtually all structural steel, rebar, pipe, plate, sheet, tube, and aluminum products.
 Unlike normal trade duties, Section 232 applies to nearly all countries including US treaty partners such as Canada and the EU.

-Under Section 232, all imported structural steel products face a 25% tariff from most countries.
-This includes hot-rolled coil and plate, wide-flange beams and columns, rebar and wire rod, steel pipe and tube, steel decking, steel studs, steel angles and channels, and steel electrical conduit (EMT).
-Aluminum products — including sheet, plate, extrusions, and aluminum conduit — face 10% from most countries and up to 50% from China.
-Additionally, Chinese-origin goods including copper wire, copper pipe, switchgear, panel boards, HVAC equipment, PVC pipe, OSB, plywood, glass, and ceramic tile face 25% Section 301 tariffs.
+Under Section 232, all imported structural steel and aluminum products face a 50% tariff from most countries — raised from 25% in June 2025.
+This includes hot-rolled coil and plate, wide-flange beams and columns, rebar and wire rod, steel pipe and tube, steel decking, steel studs, steel angles and channels, steel electrical conduit (EMT), and all aluminum sheet, plate, extrusions, and aluminum conduit.
+Chinese-origin steel and aluminum face an additional 25% Section 301 tariff stacked on top of Section 232 — bringing the effective rate to 75%.
+Other Chinese-origin construction goods including copper wire, copper pipe, switchgear, panel boards, HVAC equipment, PVC pipe, OSB, plywood, glass, and ceramic tile face 25% Section 301 tariffs on their own.

 Are Canadian materials subject to tariffs despite USMCA?

 Yes, and this surprises many contractors.
-Despite USMCA replacing NAFTA, Canada is fully subject to Section 232 tariffs on steel and aluminum — 25% on steel and 10% on aluminum as of 2026.
+Despite USMCA replacing NAFTA, Canada is fully subject to Section 232 tariffs on steel and aluminum — 50% on both as of June 2025.
 USMCA does not override Section 232 because those tariffs are imposed under a separate national security authority, not under normal trade law.
 Canadian softwood lumber is additionally subject to anti-dumping and countervailing duties averaging 14.5% that have been in place since 2017 and are separate from USMCA.
-The practical upshot: if your material is imported from Canada, steel and aluminum still carry 25% and 10% tariffs respectively, and lumber carries an additional 14.5% duty.
+The practical upshot: if your material is imported from Canada, steel and aluminum carry a 50% Section 232 tariff, and lumber carries an additional 14.5% AD/CVD duty on top.

 How do USMCA exemptions actually work for construction materials?